- Address: Barrack Road, Newcastle upon Tyne

 Statues and Alan Shearer

 Several statues of former football players can be found around the stadium.
 One of those statues is a statue of Alan Shearer, who played as a forward for Newcastle United.
 He became the Premier League’s record goalscorer.
 Shearer started his professional football career with Southampton FC in 1988.
 In 1992, he signed with the Blackburn Rovers.
 Between 1996 and 2006, Shearer played hundreds of matches for Newcastle United.
-The former striker also played scored numerous goals for the national football team of England.
+The former striker scored numerous goals for the national football team of England.

-Newcastle United
+Newcastle United and Sunderland AFC

 Newcastle United Football Club, nicknamed The Magpies, moved to the stadium named St. James Park in 1892.
-They won the English top-flight football league several times.
-Newcastle United broke the stadium’s record attendance in 1930, when 68,000 people showed up for a match against Chelsea Football Club.
+The stadium’s record attendance was broken in 1930, when 68,000 people showed up for a match between Newcastle United and Chelsea.
 NUFC and their arch-rivals Sunderland AFC became the first sports clubs from Tyne and Wear with 1 million followers on their main social media page.
-On 7 October 2021, Newcastle United was bought for £300 million by a consortium led by the sovereign wealth fund of Saudi Arabia.
-The purchase made NUFC a financial powerhouse in the Premier League.
+They both won the English top-flight football league several times.
+In 1892, Sunderland AFC were crowned English football champions for the first time in their history.
+Newcastle United won their first-ever English top-flight football league title in 1905.
+They won 23 of their 34 domestic league games in that football season.
+Two of those 34 games ended in a draw.